Travel Photography Camera & Lens

 Travel Photography accessories

-Travel photography accessories are what fills up the other half of our camera bag.
+Travel photography accessories are what fill up the other half of our camera bag.
 Most of these items are to enhance photography and videos.

 Carbon Fiber Tripod

-For our Instagram Salt in our Hair, we created couple-travel photography.
-A tripod comes in handy to create these type of photos or long exposure shots to get that silky water or stars in the sky.
+For our Instagram Salt in our Hair, we create couple-travel photography.
+A tripod comes in handy to create these types of photos or long exposure shots to get that silky water or stars in the sky.